Tricia Deed enjoys writing about dance. She has had years instructing belly dancing in cabaret, ethnic and folkloric styles.

 During the length of the performance, exercise, or drill, the individual continues to breathe normally and therefore oxygen is constantly being supplied to every cell in her body.

 When exercising or dancing, the individual may choose to stand erect, be on their knees, or lie on the floor.
 Any number of movements can be done with these three body positions.

 There are no body limitations, age, or weight issues to keep anyone from participating in this dance.

 It matters not how you dress, however, most people like wearing leotards with a hip scarf, or a hip belt while performing their exercises or dance movements.
 Women like being dressed in exercise attire as it helps to prepare and set the mood for activity.
-Wearing part of a costume or a full costume helps the performer to see her movements and create the emotional or psychological mood.
+Wearing part of a costume or a full costume helps the performer to see her movements and set the emotional or psychological mood.

-As the student advances from exercise mode to dance mode it becomes critical to perform the dance movements with accuracy in order to perform particular movements and to work the costume.
+As the student advances from exercise mode to dance mode, it becomes critical to perform the dance movements with accuracy in order to perform particular movements and to work the costume.

 Belly dancing with its low impact movements helps to relieve stress.
 As stress and tension leave mental and physical sections of the body relaxed, energy is exerted to conduct physical movements and mentally enable enjoyment.